Nearest neighbor empirical processes

-The first two steps are intermediate results.
+The first two steps consist in independent intermediate results.
+Their proofs are given in the Appendix.
 They will be put together in the third and last step of the proof.

-\textbf{Step (i): Bounding $k$-NN radius}.
-Define
+\textbf{Step (i): Bounding $k$-NN radius.} Define

 The following Lemma controls the size of the $k$-NN balls uniformly over all $x\in S_X$.
 In this way, it extends Lemma \ref{prop:tau_x} which focuses on a particular $x$.
-Its proof is given in the Appendix.
+The proof is given in the Appendix.

 \begin{lemma} Suppose that \eqref{cond:reg1} and \eqref{cond:reg2} hold true.
-Then for all $n\geq 1$, $\delta \in (0,1)$ and $1\leq k\leq n$ such that $24 d \log(12n / \delta ) \leq k \leq T ^d n b_X c V_d /2 $ , it holds, with probability at least $1-\delta$:
+Then, for all $n\geq 1$, $\delta \in (0,1)$ and $1\leq k\leq n$ such that $8 d \log(12n / \delta ) \leq k \leq T ^d n b_X c V_d /2 $ , it holds, with probability at least $1-\delta$:

 \end{lemma}

 \textbf{Step (ii): Bounding a certain $k$-NN process.} The quantity